Norfolk County Correctional Center

 The Norfolk County Correctional Center is a house of correction located on the median of Route 128 in Dedham, Massachusetts.
 The facility has 502 beds and opened in 1992.
-On average, there are 140 inmates who are serving sentences and 260 inmates waiting for trial.
-As of May 2019, the superintendent is Michael Harris.
-Harris replaced James O’Mara, who had served since October 2018.
+On average, 140 inmates are serving sentences and 260 inmates are awaiting trial.
+As of May 2019, the superintendent was Michael Harris, who replaced James O’Mara after serving from October 2018.

 The Correctional Center replaced the Norfolk County Jail.